IBM/open-prediction-service-hub/README.md

 }
 ```

-A ML model is uniquely identified by its `name` and `version`.
+ML model is uniquely identified by its `name` and its `version`.

 `library` will be used in next iteration (It is ignored in current version).

-A ML model is a python class.
-The local provider needs to know the `method_name` of prediction method.
+ML models are python classes.
+Local provider needs to know the `method_name` of prediction method.

 `input_schema` is used as lookup table which local provider use to find type/position of
-each feature. `type` needs to be a type in `numpy`module.
+each feature. `type` needs to be a type alias in `numpy`module.

 `output_schema` will be used in next iteration for parametric output mapping.
 It is ignored
 in the current iteration and local provider gives formatted result for the most common use